-If you would like to join artist Helen Mather and others to stitch, chat and share ideas inspired by this resource, book onto the online Zoom workshop.
-Don't forget to bring a cuppa!
+If you would like to join artist Helen Mather and others to stitch, chat and share ideas inspired by this resource, book onto one of The Fabric of Protest workshops.
+Explore The Fabric of Protest resources created for other sessions.
+Be inspired by the textile creations of participants who have taken part in our monthly public workshops.

-This month we'll be online on Saturday 30th April 2.00pm - 3.30pm.

-Share what you have created

-We would love to see what you have created!
+Share what you have created We would love to see what you have created!

-If you use social media, please share photos of your creations using #FabricOfProtest jue.
+If you use social media, please share photos of your creations using #FabricOfProtest